lynnfaraday/aresmush.com/_root/fs3/fs3.3/experience.md

 Experience is the way a character grows and changes over time.

-Experience has been completely changed in Third Edition, making it easier to raise to skills in parallel.
-So it will still take a long time to raise your Firearms from 6 to 7, but your character's development isn't completely frozen in the mean time.
+Experience has been completely changed in Third Edition, making it easier to learn to skills in parallel.
+It will still take a long time to raise higher skills, but your character's development in other areas isn't frozen while you're waiting.

 ## Experience Points

 Experience Points (XP) are gained periodically to reflect what your character has been learning and/or practicing during that time.
 You spend them to improve your abilities.
+The number of XP needed to reach the next rating depends on the current rating, so higher skills take longer to learn.

 > <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:**  XP should always be spent in a way that makes sense ICly, and should be supported by RP.
-Your character shouldn't just wake up one day and be a basketweaving expert.
+Your character shouldn't just wake up one day and be a basketweaving expert, or learn Swahilli with no books or people to teach it to him.

+## Spending XP

+XP represents incremental learning or practice.
+You spend XP as you get it, so it's not like you save them up for months and then all of a sudden decide to learn or improve something.
+You're allowed to store up a few XP just in case you forget to spend them, but ideally they should be spent weekly.

+## Limits on Learning

+Right after chargen, and after spending XP to learn an ability, you have to wait some time before you can spend XP on that ability again.
+You can still spend XP on other abilities while you're waiting.

-XP awards and costs vary from game to game.
-For an example, see **[FS3 Core](/fs3/fs3-3/core)**.
+XP awards, limits and costs vary from game to game.

-## Ability Freeze

-Abilities are frozen for some time immediately after you exit chargen, and any time you raise them.
-You cannot raise them while they're frozen.

-> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** While one ability is frozen, you can still raise others.
->
-> For example, Dorian comes out of chargen with Medicine 5.
-On her game, rating 5 is frozen for 4 months.
-It only takes her 1 month to save up enough XP to raise it, but she still has to wait the full 4 months until the ability is un-frozen.
-During that time, she is free to learn other things.

-Freeze times vary from game to game.
 For an example, see **[FS3 Core](/fs3/fs3-3/core)**.